IronCoreLabs/electron-ironnode/README.md

 "moveBinary": "pushd ./node_modules/@ironcorelabs/recrypt-node-binding && mkdir -p ./bin-package && cp ./native/index.node ./bin-package/index.node && popd"
 ```

-The first script, `postinstall` will run everytime the `npm install` command is run and finished.
+The first script, `postinstall`, will run everytime the `npm install` command is run and completes.
 It rebuilds the `recrypt-node-binding` dependency for the version of Electron being used in the project.
 The `moveBinary` script then takes the resulting binary that was compiled and moves it to the proper place.
 The first time that `npm install` is run after adding these dependencies, the Rust comilation will run, which might take a little while.
 But once that is done, subsequent `npm install` runs should just check that the binary was already generated and do nothing.

 ### Including IronNode